No Man Sky

 You start out with your main story, ending up crashed on a planet not knowing what happened to you.
 This amnesia doesn't vanish and you'll try to figure out how you came to this planet and what happened.
 Building the first devices to track signals and repair your ship brings you in contact with another creature that seems to know you.
 Following the tracks to him you'll try to help him out of his own lost and stuck situation.
 While you can proceed with the main story line you will also build your base with surface vehicles and storage room that will be lacking, because you need to buy a lot of upgrades for your ship and exosuit with a jet-pack as well as for your mining multi tool.
 In order to get those upgrades you'll explore more planets and collect resources you can sell or use.
 While doing this you'll also visit space stations, start learning alien languages and collect knowledge about the universe and the planets.
 You'll find knowledge stones on planets that teach you words in different languages, meet aliens that can also teach you, discover animals and find resources that you can scan to sort out which useful materials they'll give to you.
 Little self replicating guard robots called Sentinals might attack you while taking resources, because they patrol on some planets.

-We recommend: If you like space exploring games, buy it, it is meanwhile a good game and can be really fun!
+We recommend: If you like space exploring games, buy it, it is meanwhile a good game and can be really fun if you love exploring the universe!